Alecrim/AlecrimAsyncKit/README.md

 ## Usage
 ### Awaiting the results
-I know I am puttting the cart before the horse, but...
+I know I am putting the cart before the horse, but...
 For the three functions in the next section you can await the returning value in the same way:

 ```swift
 func someFuncRunningInBackground() throws {
     let value = try await { self.someLongRunningAsynchronousFunc() }

     // do something with the returned value...
 }
 ```